arnitkun/payment-api-server/README.md

 **Additional points of Note**:

 - This service is implemented so that it intentionally errors out sometimes (approx 25% calls fail).
-This failiure needs to be handled appropriately in     the subscriptions service.
 To handle this, the subscription API rejects the       subscription request stating "Payment Failed" and asks the user to reinitiate the payment.

 ### Running the Payment Server